-Dating in the millennial age is doing Jenna Payton’s head in.
+Dating in the millennial age is driving Jenna Payton crazy.
 All she wants to do is to meet Mr Right, and yet, all she seems to find herself doing is forever swiping left .
 They’re just not what she’s looking for.
 In her eyes, modern-day men and their attitude to romance was nothing but a disappointment.
 And despite her friends’ eagerness to set her up on a plethora of blind dates and install every phone-clogging dating app under the sun, downhearted music journalist, Jenna, has all but given up hope.

 “Time waits for no man,” she proclaims, daunted by the prospect that she is destined to grow old alone.

 However, “time” – the one thing she fears she’s running out of – is about to lend her a helping hand…

 Chapter 1 – First Impressions

 Erica was practically pissing herself with laughter whilst she filmed me.
 Unearthly snorts could be heard reverberating all around the cosy corner of the lounge we were huddled in.
 It was just typical.
 The only way I could ever make light of this repeatedly disheartening situation was through ridicule.
 Luckily for me though, sarcasm was my forte.
 Also, rather luckily for me, today’s batch of cyber-men made that notion all too easy…

 ‘Eyes are too close together,’